About Seasonal Allergies, Pollen Allergy, Hay Fever and Natural Home Remedies to Control Them

 Harmless substances do not cause any reaction in most people.
-However some people are sensitive to these very substances which though harmless cause allergic reactions in those sensitive to them.
+However, some people are sensitive to these very substances which though harmless cause allergic reactions in those sensitive to them.

 As the body perceives these allergens to be harmful and a threat, the immune system reacts by producing special antibodies to counter this allergen.
-These antibodies are Immunoglobin E (IgE) and are allergen specific.
+These antibodies are Immunoglobin E (IgE) and are allergen-specific.
 The allergen attaches itself to the IgE and also to the mast cells and basophils which are the body's soldier cells.

-The mast cells are present in tissues that come into contact with external environment like the nose, mouth, eyes, skin, throat and the gut.
+The mast cells are present in tissues that come into contact with the external environment like the nose, mouth, eyes, skin, throat and the gut.

 The first attack produces no symptoms only the production of the IgE.
 The next encounter is identified by the mast cells and they then start producing histamines, a chemical which is meant to fight the allergen.
 It is this histamine that produces the characteristic inflammatory, allergic symptoms like itching, watery eyes, runny nose, sore throat, cough, shortness of breath, wheezing and tightness of chest etc.

 Types Of Allergies

 Allergies can be broadly classified into 2 categories :

 - Food Allergy - Includes all that is consumed or eaten.

 - Environmental Allergy - Includes various external triggers like dust, mites, weather changes, pollution, smoke, grasses, pollen etc.